The Best Sourdough Focaccia Recipe

 Shaping

-- Drizzle the bottom of the baking tray with a generous amount of olive oil.
-You can line the pan with parchment paper as well if you think your pan might stick.
+- Drizzle the bottom of a 9×13 inch baking pan with a generous amount of olive oil.
+You can line the pan with parchment paper as well if you think it might stick.

 - Transfer the cold dough to the oiled pan.

-- Leave it to sit and rest for 10 minutes, then oil your fingers and press your fingertips into the dough to spread the dough out into the pan.
-If the dough resists stretching out, give it a rest and try again in a few minutes.
+- Let it rest for 10 minutes, then oil your fingers and press your fingertips into the dough to spread it out into the pan.
+If the dough resists stretching, let it rest and try again in a few minutes.

-- Let the focaccia dough rise in a warm place until it is jiggly and puffy.
-This can take anywhere between 3-5 hours depending on the room temperature.
+- Let the dough rise in a warm place until it is jiggly and puffy.
+This can take anywhere from 3 to 5 hours depending on the room temperature.

-- Cover the dough at this point or, brush it with extra virgin olive oil to stop the top of the dough from drying out.
+- Keep the dough covered at this stage, or brush it with extra-virgin olive oil to stop the top from drying out.

 Dimpling and topping